BIO:

 Up until the age of 16 I had been solely interested in drawing until one day I built a pinhole camera out of a pringles packet in the dark room of my secondary school and practically lived there for 3 months.
 I was facinated by the smoky textures and mistakes that made them so atmospheric and ambiguous in their presentation they felt hand made.
 It was at this point that I felt I had exhausted the idea of graphite for now and I wanted to try new processes, I had always respected the oil painter having seen so many different applications for the medium and I was inspired to paint.
 In a merging of two goals I wanted to better portray the ideas in my head and which I had captured in my photography and I also wanted to paint with the flare of Canaletto, a Monet, or Lowry, something I was naive enough to believe was far easier than the reality.

 In the search for artists that connected these ideas in ways that I connected with I was introduced to the contemporary paintings of artists like Jeremy Mann, Ken Howard, and Andrew Gifford and they struck the trigger I had in my mind and I have not looked back ever since.
-From that moment I have been painting, almost constantly, with the exception of the time taken to pass an architectural degree I graduated from last year which changed the way I think about art, processes and critique in ways I wouldn't have ever expected.
+From that moment I have been painting, almost constantly, with the exception of the time taken to pass an architectural degree I graduated from in 2019 which changed the way I think about art, processes and critique in ways I wouldn't have ever expected.

 My first pieces (around 2016) were massive colourful depictions of London in which I was trying to capture the energy and spirit of the moment.
 Since then I have been searching for ways to capture the beauty, feeling, and emotion I have within my head through the medium of paint, with the world as my subject.
 I scrutinise every part of my artistic process constantly to push my technique further into what I see in my head.
 This has led me to paint both en Plein Air and in the Studio in order to see my subject and paint exactly what the motif suggests to me without the limitation of time which is eliminated in the following studio work.